Bengal Tiger : Interesting Facts, Habitat, Pictures

 Life Span

 In the wild form, Bengal Tigers live for between 15 – 20 years but they live longer in captivity.
-In captivity they can live up to 26 years due to lack of poaching and diseases.
+In controlled environments, they often live up to 26 years, as they are shielded from poaching and illness.

 Health Issues